A round-up of recent research from the John Innes Centre

-Solution to harmful algal blooms raises hope of environmental benefits
+Solution to harmful algal blooms raises hope of environmental benefit

 A cheap, safe and effective method of dealing with harmful algal blooms is on the verge of being introduced following successful field and lab tests.